krstphrrr/micro-golang/README.md

 ## todo:

-- add user to group in pool
+- DONE add user to group in pool
-- listusers in group (there's a function in the sdk)
+- DONE listusers in group (there's a function in the sdk)
-- list groups in pool
+- DONE list groups in pool